 The higher your score, the better your current fitness levels.

-We also have tables showing an estimated fitness level based on your age and the VO2 Max reading.
+We also have tables showing an estimated physical fitness level based on your age, gender and the VO2 Max reading.

 Here we have male fitness levels rated based on your VO2 Max and age.